ezerfernandes/util/README.md

 `grep` or whatever.
 A future version will perform the opposite transformation.

+`count` generates a report of the unique lines in the input, sorted by frequency of occurrence.

+`sample` selects and prints a random sample of lines from the input.
+`sample 0.23` and `sample 23%` select each line with probability of 23%.
+(They do not guarantee to emit exactly 23% of all lines.)
+`sample 23` selects and emits exactly 23 lines, using the standard reservoir sampling algorithm.

+`lr` performs rudimentary statistical analysis of its input, including, primarily, linear regression.
+The input should be two columns, of X and Y values, or one column, of Y values (and the X values are implied to be 1, 2, 3, etc.).
+The command then prints out the means, variances, and standard deviations of the inputs, the correlation between the two columns, and the slope and intercept of the best-fit line through the data.
+The `-lr` flag suppresses everything but the linear regression results; the `-mean` flag suppresses everything but the means, and so forth.

+`yorn` reads lines from standard input, prompts _on the terminal_ for a 'y' or 'n' response, and prints the selected lines on standard utput.

 ## Not validated yet

 `addup` is a filter that adds up a series of numbers and prints the